 Reverend Doctor Carolyn Scanlan

-Carolyn has been an ordained Disciples of Christ minister for 12 years.
+Carolyn is an ordained Disciples of Christ minister, currently serving at The Garden Church - a non-traditional community of faith that meets at the Beef and Boards dinner theater in Indianapolis, IN.
 Her motto is “Dare to Have Fun at Church” and her desire is to live each day to the fullest in the power of God’s love.
 Carolyn has been active in the Disciples of Christ denominational activities through committees and workshops.

 She has served on the Indiana Region Camp Commission and is currently serving on the Transformation Committee and has been instrumental in guiding Indiana DOC churches through the process of Transformation and Revitalization.